-The UK's largest annual motor race is provisionally marked to return on October 22nd 2016.
-Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, most Birkett races see capacity grids of 70 teams, so don't miss out this year, submit your team entry early and be part of one of motorsport's longest-running traditions.
+The UK's largest annual motor race will return on 26th October 2024.
+Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, the Birkett usually sees a capacity grids of 70 teams and nearly 300 cars and drivers.

-Dating back to 1951, the race was the brainchild of one of the 750 Motor Club’s founder members – Holland "Holly" Birkett.
+Dating back to 1951, the race was the brainchild of one of the 750 Motor Club’s founder members – Holland 'Holly' Birkett.
 Following his death the event was subsequently renamed in honour of the Club President.
-2014 will represent the 63rd anniversary of the 6 hour race event and, just to confuse things, the 64th Birkett event – the 50th anniversary was celebrated with an extra one–off 12 Hour Birkett race!
+2023 will represent the 72nd anniversary of the six-hour race event and, just to confuse things, the 73rd Birkett event – the 50th anniversary was celebrated with an extra one–off 12 Hour Birkett race.

 The race is held today on the full Silverstone GP circuit and as a result can accommodate up to 70 teams of between three and six drivers and between three and six cars competing in a unique relay race format - as a result trhere are usually around 300 taking part in one race!
 Each team has to lap the circuit as many times as they can within the six hours, with only one of their team cars running at any one time.
 As one car comes into the pit lane, the next can be dispatched out onto the circuit.